getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/node.md

-### Node.js
+To access our tracing features, you will need to install our Tracing integration.

-To access our tracing features, you will need to install our Tracing integration:
+## Node

 ```bash
 $ npm install @sentry/node